openalea/openalea.rtfd.io/doc/development/guidelines.md

 jobs:
   build:
-    uses: openalea/github-action-conda-build/.github/workflows/conda-package-build.yml@main
+    uses: openalea/action-build-publish-anaconda/.github/workflows/openalea_ci.yml@main
     secrets:
       anaconda_token: ${{ secrets.ANACONDA_TOKEN }}
 ```

-This action will build the package on a matrix of operating systems (`[ubuntu-latest , macos-latest , windows-latest]`) and Python versions (`[3.8, 3.9, 3.10, 3.11, 3.12]`) every time a new commit is pushed.
+This action will build the package on a matrix of operating systems (`[ubuntu-latest , macos-13, macos-latest , windows-latest]`) and Python versions (auto-fetched from `conda-forge`, at the time of writing - 09-2025 : `[3.10, 3.11, 3.12, 3.13]` -) every time a new commit is pushed.

 To enable a new upload to openalea3 conda channel, just create a tag/release starting with `v` on your github master.
 To summarize we recommend the following development workflow: create branches, make pull request, review them, merge into master, and create a new tag release from github web interface.If you followed the guideline above, the tag wll be propagated to the package metadata and to the conda package.